electronamstudios/PersonaFaker/README.md

 # PersonaMaker - 🚨 BETA VERSION 🚨
 🚨 WARNING 🚨 - The beta version of this software may be unstable and even unusable

-An open source sock puppet tool that uses multiple sites to create a fake persona for OSINT or other activities
+An open source sock puppet tool used to create a fake persona for OSINT or other activities

 Maybe in the future I'll have a website for this but idk tbh